Wrongful murder conviction: 'Extremely troubling' issues emerge

 An investigator who helped overturn Alan Hall's wrongful conviction for murder says Hall would prefer an inquiry into the injustice be thorough rather than quick.

-The Supreme Court quashed Hall's murder conviction, 36 years after evidence presented to a jury at his trial was found to have been tampered with.
+The Supreme Court quashed Hall's murder conviction, after evidence presented to a jury at his trial 36 years earlier was found to have been tampered with.

 Now 60 years old, Hall spent 19 years in jail - and almost as long on parole - after Papakura man Arthur Easton was killed.